Reviews You Can Rely On

 The MSR Lightning Ascent is a versatile snowshoe built for all-terrain adventures.
 With ultra-grippy 360° traction, sleek ergonomics for a natural stride, and excellent bindings — not to mention the option for added flotation tails — this product is our favorite overall snowshoe.
 Whether you are ascending steep obstacle-ridden terrain down an icy hill or across a flat and well-traveled path, slippage is minimal, and the fit is comfy.
 The binding rotates almost 90 degrees from the deck, allowing for a natural stride when walking forward.
 We especially love the binding net, which offers the right amount of stretch for a very snug fit without any uncomfortable pinching or poking.

-Although we have a minor complaint about the initial setup of the front bindings, which can be challenging to fasten with thick gloves, it's worth noting that if you wear the same boots, you won't need to readjust the straps.
-The Lightning Ascent is an exceptional snowshoe suitable for all forms of snowshoeing.
-However, it is more expensive when compared to other high-performing options in our lineup.
-Despite the challenging initial setup and the price point, we are confident in giving the Lightning Ascent top honors.
+We have a minor issue with the initial setup of the front bindings, which can be difficult to fasten with thick gloves.
+That said, if you wear the same boots, you won't need to readjust the straps.
+We think this is an exceptional snowshoe suitable for all forms of snowshoeing, but it's pricier than other high-performing options we tested.
+If funds are a limiting factor, consider the Tubbs Xplore.
+The Xplores have great beginner-friendly performance at a wallet-happy price.
+Despite the challenging initial setup and the high price, we are confident in our decision to award the Lightning Ascent top honors.
 It's perfect for casual day-trippers and week-long expeditions in the backcountry or peak bagging winter 14ers.
-If you are on a budget, the Tubbs Xplore is worth considering.
-The Xplores have great beginner-friendly performance at a wallet-happy price.

 Read more: MSR Lightning Ascent review